jrhammond/EventNetworks/README.md

-phoenixNet
+`phoenixNet`
 =====

-Download, munge, and transform Phoenix auto-coded event data to daily event-networks.
+Download, munge, and transform Phoenix and ICEWS auto-coded event data to daily event-networks.

-'phoenixNet' includes a small set of functions that download a specified range of daily event files from the Phoenix data storage (http://phoenixdata.org/data/current), process the data to remove possible duplicate events, subset by actors to focus on interactions between state governments, and convert the resulting data to a set of daily event-networks by event code or event root code.
-These event-networks can then be analyzed to return a large array of daily network-level, dyad-level, and node-level statistics.

-Please note: this tool does not (currently) save the raw Phoenix daily files to disk.
-If you are interested in acquiring and saving the raw data to plot or analyze as events rather than network ties, I suggest using the excellent `phoxy' package created by [Andrew Halterman](https://github.com/ahalterman/phoxy) at Caerus Associates.
+`phoenixNet` includes a set of functions designed to gather event data, format and munge these data, convert them into daily networks of interactions between states in the international system, and return a large set of network-level, dyad-level, and node-level statistics over time.

+These functions rely on the public release of the [ICEWS data](https://dataverse.harvard.edu/dataverse/harvard?q=icews) for events occurring between
+1995 and October of 2014.
+For events occurring from June 2014 through the present, they utilize the [Phoenix daily data sets](http://phoenixdata.org/data/current) created and released through the [Open Event Data Project](http://openeventdata.org).
+Note that this means there are some time periods (currently June-October 2014) where events will be constructed using *both* Phoenix and ICEWS; in these cases, deduplication is used to minimize double-reporting of events.

+The main function 'phoenix_net' intakes raw data files.
+It will look for them on disk, intaking the paths of Phoenix and ICEWS files separately.
+Due to API issues, these data are treated differently:
+- If Phoenix data are not found in the source path, they are downloaded and saved automatically.
+This is done using [Andrew Halterman's](https://github.com/ahalterman/phoxy) excellent `phoxy` package.
+- ICEWS data have to be downloaded manually and stored on disk to be used in the functions.
+Hopefully, this will be fixed soon once I better understand the new version of the Harvard Dataverse API.

 The current development of the Phoenix Data Project is a collaborative effort between Caerus Associates (Erin Simpson, Andrew Halterman, and John Beieler), Parus Analytics